How to use Free Software to learn Japanese, and more.

 If you can't remember a card due to a kanji reading not sticking, people also recommend putting furigana for the difficult word on the front of the card.
 Personally I wouldn't do this myself, but it's a cheap way out.

 Mortician automatically buries cars that you fail too many times.
 Use it to prevent potential leeches from wasting your time.
+Evidence shows that repeating a card multiple times in a single day does not significantly contribute to long-term memory, so your time is better spent on other cards or a shorter study session.

 Deleting and suspending cards